I wrote some words about my FCC HK416 for TRH’s blog some time ago.

 With a bit of help, I managed to get a barrel nut converted for the FCC so I could mount the RS SMR.
 But there was step between the upper receiver and the rail.

 Then HAO came out with its first generation 416, the V1.
-I also looked at the Eagle Eye (EE) 416 kit, but Stu from PPTW compared the EE with the HAO V1 and told me they were exactly the same (although HAO argues they are not).
+I also looked at the Eagle Eye (EE) 416 kit.
+The EE and HAO V1 have been compared and appear to be exactly the same (although HAO argues they are not).
+Many believe HAO was EE’s original OEM.

 Anyway, I ordered a HAO V1 upper receiver with an FDE SMR.